yukti-kaura/PSO-Module/README.md

 where, *ρᵢ* = 1 is not satisfied and *ρᵢ* = 0 is satisfied. <br>

 ## PSO-Module without Penalty Function
+In this code,
+in case any constraint fails, the code reruns until the constraint is satisfied some different values.
 ### Function name <br>
 **pso_function()** <br>